Challenge

 ELIGIBILITY

-• High school coursework, GPA, ACT/SAT scores, and other academic factors that determine a student may benefit from a preview of Calculus I and Chemistry I
+• Review of admissions application determined a student may benefit from a preview of Calculus I and Chemistry I

 If you wish to be a part of the Challenge program but did not receive an invite, you may contact MEP@Mines.edu and a member from our review team will reach out with more information.